-Alexis Pia Gerlach’s cello playing is lauded in the press for its “gripping emotion” and “powerful artistry;” qualities which have led to a career striking for its wide range of collaborations and artistic expressions as a solo artist and chamber musician, with performances across the United States and in 15 countries in Europe, Asia, the Middle East, and South America.
+Cellist Alexis Pia Gerlach has been lauded in the press for her "gripping emotion" and "powerful artistry,” qualities which have led to a career striking for its wide range of collaborations and artistic expressions as a solo artist and chamber musician, with performances across the U.S. and in 15 countries in Europe, Asia, the Middle East, and South America.

 Among the conductors with whom she has appeared as soloist are Mstislav Rostropovich at the Evian Festival in France, James DePreist at Avery Fisher Hall, and Peter Oundjian at Caramoor with the Orchestra of St. Luke’s.

-As the founding cellist of Trio Solisti, described by The New Yorker as “the most exciting piano trio in America,” Gerlach performed for 19 years at major American venues and series, recorded extensively, and gave the premieres of many new works, including the Pulitzer Prize-winning Tempest Fantasy by Paul Moravec.
+As the founding cellist of Trio Solisti, Gerlach performed for 19 years at major American venues and series, recorded extensively, and gave the premieres of many new works, including the Pulitzer Prize-winning Tempest Fantasy by Paul Moravec.
 In addition, Gerlach was a founding member of the sextet Concertante, with whom she toured for 15 years throughout the U.S., and recorded much of the string sextet repertoire.

-This season, Gerlach’s performances include an all-Bach recital with Simone Dinnerstein at the Miller Theatre in New York, the world premieres of Richard Danielpour’s Standing Witness with mezzo-soprano Susan Graham and Music From Copland House at the Kennedy Center and Tanglewood, and the world premiere of Forgotten Voices, a song cycle by 15 award-winning composers using text written by homeless shelter clients, with Music Kitchen at Carnegie Hall.
+Last season, Gerlach’s performances included the world premieres of Richard Danielpour’s Standing Witness with mezzo-soprano Susan Graham and Music From Copland House at the Kennedy Center and Tanglewood, and the world premiere of Forgotten Voices, a song cycle by 15 award-winning composers using text written by homeless shelter clients, with Music Kitchen at Carnegie Hall.

-Gerlach began cello lessons at school at the age of seven and went on to study with Nancy Streetman at the Manhattan School of Music Precollege Division, and Aldo Parisot at The Yale School of Music and The Juilliard School.
+Gerlach studied cello with Nancy Streetman at the Manhattan School of Music Precollege Division, and Aldo Parisot at The Yale School of Music and The Juilliard School.